noorbakerally/LDPDatasetExamples/README.md

 This is repository of dcat datasets deployed.
-Every dcat dataset is deployed based on two designs: D1 and D2, and both can be browsed using the Angular [LDP-Browser](https://github.com/noorbakerally/angular_ldp)
+Every dcat dataset is deployed based on two designs: D1 and D2, and both can be browsed using the [LDP-Browser](https://github.com/noorbakerally/angular_ldp)

 ## DataTourism62
 Portal URL: [https://tourisme62.opendatasoft.com](https://tourisme62.opendatasoft.com)